silver-language/workspace-silver/task/general cleanup.md

 * A proper wiki-like page for Silver
 * Main topics have proper landing pages
 * Specific topics have clear and concise summaries, plus examples
-* There are relevent links between pages
+* There are relevant links between pages

 If I can hit those, I'll consider making the repo public on GitHub.